projectcontour/contour/site/_posts/2020-07-10-Contours-landscape-jul-2020.md

 ---
-title: Contour’s landscape, June 2020
+title: Contour’s landscape, July 2020
-excerpt: Contour is now part of the CNCF, and we're changing our project philosophy somewhat.
+excerpt: Contour is now part of the CNCF, and we're taking the opportunity to reevaluate our product philosophy.
 author_name: Nick Young
 author_avatar: /img/contributors/nick-young.png
 categories: [kubernetes]